dilians-it/dilians-it/README.md

 ## About Us

-Dilians IT Ltd. was founded to provide customized technology solutions that meet the needs of businesses and individuals.
+Dilians IT was founded to provide customized technology solutions that meet the needs of businesses and individuals.
 We focus on delivering the following services:
 - **Web Development**: Crafting responsive and dynamic websites, and developing web applications.
 - **AI/ML Solutions**: Implementing machine learning models, AI-driven analytics, and intelligent automation.
 - **UI/UX Design**: Creating user-friendly, intuitive, and aesthetically pleasing designs.